scottreeves14/my_tennis_club/README.md

 2. This is meant for education purposes.
 3. The html/css part is still a work in progress and is likely to change.
 4. There is a bulk import file for adding users to the db.sqlite3.
 There is also a csv file.
 You should edit the csv file for demonstration purposes.
+5. The db.sqlite3 file is not tracked.
+If you import this repository, you will need to run 'python manage.py migrate'.